gymccusker/WRF4.0.1_Thompson/README.md

 Successful compilation and runs without segmentation faults when chem/ code compiled (7-Jan-2019)

 -- Model grinds to a halt at d02 2015-11-26_00:00:00 calling inc/HALO_EM_SBM_inline.inc.
 Does not abort with error message, continues to run.
 No change in filesize over ~30minutes, so definitely not doing anything (might have been an issue with the rsl.error output).
+Likely a memory error

+4-Feb-2019: Decide to revert back to standard version of the model (without Nisg80 diagnostics).
+No graupel or snow number concentrations output from Thompson-Eidhammer scheme as default, so no validation checks possible without the extra work of outputting these.
+For ease (and to allow study to be conducted on ARCHER), revert back to default.